Here are some questions we sometimes get asked.

 To work out how much a price in pounds means in dollars, you need to know the exchange rate on the day.
 If, for example, it is 1.5 dollars to the pound, you multiply the price in pounds by 1.5 to get the price in dollars.
 For example, £15 = 15 x 1.5 = $22.50.
 You can check the latest exchange rate on any day by going to xe.com’s currency converter site.

 PLEASE NOTE: Do not send currency through the post, as it is not safe.
 Also, we would be charged a lot by our bank to pay in foreign currency to our bank and this charge would have to be passed on to the customer, unfortunately.
-However, we can accept payment from overseas customers by VISA or Mastercard and Paypal – see question 5, above.
+However, we can accept payment from overseas customers by Paypal – see question 5, above.

 15. Where can I buy your kits if I don't live in the UK?